 FOLLOWING THE RIVERA

-Take a drink in one of the riverside restaurants after the walk back down.
-You can have a refreshment break as well as grab one more view of the landscape before heading off.
+Take a drink at one of the riverside restaurants after the walk back down.
+It’s your chance to have a refreshment break as well as grab one more view of the landscape before leaving.